opendevstack/opendevstack.github.io/doc/troubleshooting.md

 If you install Minishift in an environment with an AD domain it is possible, that Minishift doesn't start up.
 Try to connect to your AD domain and then restart Minishift again.

+# All other issues

+Just open a ticket against OpenDevStack - don't be shy there is no wrong or bad question.
+And we are there to help!